 Adana Adana, Turkey Travel Guide

 ADA is the main airport serving the city.
-It is approximately 3.5 kilometers (2.2 miles) west of downtown.
+It is approximately 3.5 kilometers (2.2 miles) west of the city center.

 Upon arrival at Adana Şakirpaşan Aviation hub, several options to reach the city center or your accommodation.